I.

 Send one illustration, less than 400X400 pixels square, in an

-works and simultaneous submissions OK.
-Please allow at least one
+published works and simultaneous submissions OK.
+See "General

 General